YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Files are the structures provided by UNIX for the storage and retrieval of information.
 Files used by YottaDB must be random-access files resident on disk.

-By default, GDE uses the file-name mumps.dat for the DEFAULT segment.
+By default, GDE uses the file-name yottadb.dat for the DEFAULT segment.
 GDE adds the .dat to the file name when you do not specify an extension.
 Avoid non-graphic and punctuation characters with potential semantic significance to the file system in file names as they will produce operational difficulties.

 **Example of a Basic Mapping**